 Securing a legal guardianship to act on a young adult’s behalf involves working through a complicated court process.
 Common missteps typically cause everyday people to suffer delays, refile cour documents, and even start the process over.
 Compounding the problems associated with the dense bureaucracy, there are no one-size-fits-all guardianships for young adults.
-At Lilac City Law, we work with loving families every day to navigate the guardianship process.
+We work with loving families every day to navigate the guardianship process.
 If you are considering a young adult guardianship, these are things you can anticipate during the process.

 What You Need To Know About Guardianships